ilndinesh/theon/README.md

 ### `POST /:topic/:key -d {}`

 Request data will be relayed with the given `:key` to a particular `:topic` in Kafka.
-Multiple messages, separated by newlines, will be sent as a batch.
+Multiple messages, separated by newlines, will be sent as a batch using the same key.

 ## Changelog

+### v1.1.2.0

+- Add support for keyed messages

 ### v1.1.1.0